Kastelskirken: The history of the present Citadel Church

 In 1697, von der Pfordten proposes that a new church be built west of the Alarm Square along the Royal Bastion, where it is today (marked with green on Ruse's drawing).
 The project is so similar to the proposal for the redevelopment of the first church that we must assume that G.P.
 Müller was the architect of it again.
 Construction began in 1703 under the direction of "contractor", Domenico Pelli, and was completed in 1704, when the church was inaugurated on November 26.

 The drawings for the church have been lost, and the oldest drawings we have come from Chr.
 Goede's survey in 1754, where the prison was built.
-However, there is a detailed description of the church from 1709 which gives an impression of what the church looked like at the beginning (translated from Danish):

 The date when the copper roof was replaced with brick is not known, perhaps in 1722 when there were windows – two on each long side and one on each short side – perhaps in 1725, when the prison was built.
 The attic windows had disappeared again by the great redevelopment in 1857.

 The prison, which in 1725 was being built up to the west side of the church, blocks the four west-facing windows, but nothing more than that still some light falls on the western pulpit.
 A system of sound channels was constructed from the church into the prison so that the prisoners could follow the services of their cells.

 In 1750, more was added around the monogram in the frontispiece.
 In 1961, it was all renewed.

 From the time between 1750 and 1850, there is almost no information available on the church, partly because the archdiocese's archives were lost during the English occupation of the Citadel in 1807.

 In 1857, a city architect, Niels Sigfred Nebelong, started a major redevelopment.
 He was also supposed to have devised the plans.
 In this rebuild, the pulpits were removed along the long sides, replaced the chairs with new (oak-coloured) and laid a plank floor.
 The chairs along the east wall were led through so the door was locked.
 The windows on the west side and the sound channels were completely rebuilt and a new pulpit was erected.